spkennealy/Algos_and_Data_Structures/chapter_5_naive_sorting_algos.md

 * 2, 5, 2, 8, 6 - not ordered, so swap
 * 2, 5, 2, 6, 8 - our first pass is complete

+### **How do we know when we are done Bubble Sorting?**

+During Bubble Sort, we can tell if the array is in sorted order by checking if we made a swap during the previous pass performed.
+If a swap was not performed during the previous pass, then the array must be totally sorted and we can stop the algorithm.

+You're probably wondering why that makes sense.
+Recall that a pass of Bubble Sort checks if any adjacent elements are out of order and swaps them if they are.
+If we don't make any swaps during a pass, then everything must be already in order, so our job is done.
+Let that marinate for a bit.